giri-thakkellapati/docs/git document.md

  git push origin <branch name>
  ```
  ## Note
- while pushing the changes from local to github if we face issue as below
+ - while pushing the changes from local to github if we face issue as below
  ![GitHub Logo](/images/screenshot.png)
   ## Run the following commands
  ```
  git pull --rebase origin <branch name>
  git push origin <branch name>
  ```
+## creating azure app service
+ - Login to Azure cloud
+ - Need to have subscription
+ - Now go to azure app services and create a application according to the requirement
+ - Download the publish profile for authentication with github
+ - we have an option to add custom domain in app service.
  ## creating CICD
  - Create a workflow in the repo with this setup --.github/workflows/filename.yaml